-Under the Companies Act 2006 we are required to report to you if, in our opinion:
+Under the Companies Act 2006, we are required to report to you if, in our opinion:

-- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - the financial statements are not in agreement with the accounting records and returns; or - · certain disclosures of directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.
+- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - · the financial statements are not in agreement with the accounting records and returns; or - · certain disclosures of directors' remuneration specified by law are not made; or - · we have not received all the information and explanations we require for our audit. - the directors were not entitled to take advantage of the small companies' exemption from the requirement to prepare a strategic report.